 From the first days after the Chernobyl APS catastrophe in 1986, scientists and specialists of MRSC have been engaged actively in efforts concerning the estimation of possible medical consequences of the accident and the elaboration of measures to mitigate their influence on human health.
-At present, MRSC conducts studies of the biological effects of small doses of radiation, reconstruction of irradiation doses using cytogenetic methods and EPR-spectrometry, epidemiological investigations are carried out in Kaluga, Bryansk and other regions.
+At present, MRSC conducts studies of the biological effects of small doses of radiation, reconstruction of irradiation doses using cytogenetic methods and EPR-spectrometry, epidemiological investigations of the Russian population.
+Regular investigations are carried out in Kaluga, Bryansk and other regions.
 As described before, the Chernobyl Registry (RSMDR) is maintained by MRSC.